In this section we will launch another EC2 instance and copy the build file in it to another EC2 instance which was created by Jenkins.

 Connect to your Tomcat server using Putty/Instance connect.

-type the following command to set passwd for ec2-user
+type the following command to set passwd for ec2-user which we wil use in next step.

 To enable SSH password authentication, you must SSH in as root to edit this file: